gsarti/grote/README.md

 5. Visit http://127.0.0.1:7860 to access the demo.
 6. Enter your login code and load an example document from [assets/examples](assets/examples/en_it.txt).
 7. Press "📝 Start" to begin editing the document.

+## Setting up a new GroTE instance on HF Spaces

+1. Use the "Duplicate this space" option from the [original GroTE demo](https://huggingface.co/spaces/grote/app) to create a copy in your user/organization profile.
+2. In Settings > Variables and secrets, change the default value of `EVENT_LOGS_HF_DATASET_ID`, `HF_TOKEN` and `LOGIN_CODES` to your desired values (see [GroTE config](grote/config.yaml) for more details).
+3. Upon running the app and starting the editing, you should see the logs being written to the dataset having the id is specified in `EVENT_LOGS_HF_DATASET_ID`.

 ## Editing flow with GroTE